guynich/SpecAugmentPyTorch/readme.md

 ## How to use

-Install librosa, matplotlib and pyorch (version==2.4.0 used for testing).
+Install librosa, matplotlib and pytorch (version==2.4.0 used for testing).

 ```python